 - AG200-ER is an extended cycle regimen utilizing our current patch product designed to allow a woman to extend the time between her episodes of withdrawal bleeding.
 There are several currently approved oral contraceptives that provide an 84 or 91-day extended cycle regimen.
 However, there is no approved contraceptive patch product offering an extended cycle regimen.
 AG200-ER is a contraceptive patch which is designed to address the limitations of the currently approved extended regimen oral contraceptives by providing a more convenient, weekly dosing schedule.
 By adjusting the length of the cycle, AG200-ER is designed to potentially minimize breakthrough bleeding, which is a commonly-reported concern with patients using an extended regimen contraceptive product.
 We are currently evaluating the optimal cycle length to advance into clinical development.
-AG200-ER utilizes the same drug product as Twirla, and therefore requires no further patch development.
-We believe that a regimen for AG200-ER could be presented to the FDA and a Phase 3 study started in 2015 once a protocol is developed. - AG200-SP is a 28-day regimen that includes a shortened hormone-free interval, or SHFI, designed to provide users with shorter, lighter withdrawal bleeds and potentially improve contraceptive efficacy.
+AG200-ER will utilize the same patch that is in the Twirla product, so this product has the potential to progress into clinical trials in 2015. - AG200-SP is a 28-day regimen that includes a shortened hormone-free interval, or SHFI, designed to provide users with shorter, lighter withdrawal bleeds and potentially improve contraceptive efficacy.
 AG200-SP may also provide benefit in patients with sensitivity to abrupt changes in hormone levels.
 The only currently approved products with a SHFI are oral contraceptives, and comprise 44% of U.S. TRx volume, demonstrating high acceptability among patients and providers.
 AG200-SP is designed to provide a simplified SHFI regimen through use of a smaller, lower-dose patch in the fourth week, which will allow patients to continuously apply patches without interruption.
 AG200-SP has the potential to occupy a unique position in this segment of the market, because it will allow for a reduced hormone interval through the delivery of lower, declining doses of one or both hormones EE and LNG.
-AG200-SP requires additional patch development work prior to potentially conducting Phase 1 studies in 2015.